UK-EU 'sausage war' talks yield threats, not progress | Politics

 UK-EU 'sausage war' talks yield threats, not progress

-The row has been dubbed the "sausage war" by British media because it affects the movement of chilled meats from Britain to Northern Ireland.
-On Wednesday, it stepped up a gear, with Britain saying it could again unilaterally extend a grace period waiving checks on some goods, and the EU saying it could advance its legal action, a step that could end in tariffs and quotas.
+The row has been dubbed the "sausage war" by UK media as it affects the movement of chilled meats from Britain to Northern Ireland, a British province.
+On Wednesday, the dispute moved up a gear, with Britain saying it could again unilaterally extend a grace period waiving checks on some foodstuffs, and the EU saying it could advance its legal action, a step that could end in tariffs and quotas.

-British Prime Minister Boris Johnson wants a summit of the world's seven largest advanced economies this weekend at a seaside village in southwestern England to showcase what he calls "global Britain".
+British Prime Minister Boris Johnson wants the summit of the world's seven largest advanced economies (G7) in southwestern England to showcase what he calls "global Britain".
+He said he wasn't worried about the spat overshadowing the event.
 But he could receive a warning from U.S. President Joe Biden, who, according to the Times newspaper, will tell London to respect a deal with the EU that was designed to protect a 23-year-old peace settlement in Northern Ireland.

-Preserving the delicate peace in Northern Ireland without allowing the United Kingdom a back door into the European Union's single market across the Irish land border was one of the trickiest issues of the Brexit divorce.
-The result was the protocol, which essentially kept the province in the EU's customs union and adhering to many of the rules of its single market -- both of which the rest of Britain has left.
+Preserving the delicate peace in Northern Ireland without allowing the United Kingdom a back door into the EU's single market across the Irish land border was one of the trickiest issues of the Brexit divorce.
+Ireland is an EU member state.
+The result was the protocol, which essentially kept the province in the EU's customs union and adhering to many of the rules of its single market - both of which the rest of Britain has left.

 Aodhán Connolly, director of the Northern Ireland Retail Consortium, called for rapid action to protect consumers in the province: "We need immediate solutions to keep goods flowing now, and we need a breathing space so that the UK Government and the EU can, in the longer term, find a workable solution."